sapcc/go-makefile-maker/README.md

 `timeout` changes the `run.timeout` option.
 This should only be necessary to bump when in big projects like ones that use Kubernetes.

 `forbidigoRules` can specify extra forbidigo rules to be added to the generated config.
 A rule can consist of `pattern`, `pkg` and `msg`.
 See <https://golangci-lint.run/docs/linters/configuration/#forbidigo> for more details and examples.

+`replaceAllowList` can be used to allow extra go mod replace directives in the gomoddirectives linter.

 `reviveRules` can be specified to activate the [revive](https://github.com/mgechev/revive) linter with only the mentioned rules.
 A rule must have a `name` and can optionally have `arguments`, which specify how the rule behaves.